-Our strategic focus is on the neurological complications of diabetes.
+Our strategic focus is diabetes care.
 Our initial diabetes care product, NC-stat DPNCheck which was launched in late 2011, is a fast, accurate, and quantitative nerve conduction test for systemic neuropathies, such as DPN.
-In January 2013, we launched SENSUS, our pain management therapeutic device for relief of chronic, intractable pain including pain associated with diabetic neuropathy.
+In January 2013, we launched SENSUS, our pain management therapeutic device for relief of chronic, intractable pain.
 We also have other products in our development pipeline.
 Our future prospects are closely tied to our success with our NC-stat DPNCheck and SENSUS devices which, in turn, depends upon market acceptance and growth in future revenues.
 We cannot assure you that our diabetes care strategy, including the commercialization of our current products and other products in our development pipeline, will be successful.
 If our diabetes care strategy is not successful, it could materially affect our revenues and results of operations.